-Nurs 251-Mental Health and Psychiatric Nursing (3) PreReg: "C" or better in Nurs 157
+Nurs 251-Mental Health and Psychiatric Nursing (3)

 Second level course in which concepts regarding the promotion, maintenance, and restoration of mental health are presented within the framework of the nursing process.
 Emphasis is on nursing management of clients and families experiencing disruptions in psychosocial functioning.
 Clinical experiences in institutional and community based settings.
 (1 lec hr., 6 lab hrs.)